SkylineCommunications/ChatOps-Extensions/README.md

 </details>

-- Open the "memory files" tab and create memory files named *Teams, Channels and Chats*.
+- Open the "memory files" tab and create memory files named '*Teams*', '*Channels*' and '*Chats*'.
 The purpose of these files is to persist the created Teams, Channels and Chats.<details><summary>...</summary>
 ![Gif-MemFiles](https://user-images.githubusercontent.com/109528797/186685736-dacafe23-53be-4165-8982-eb2113549d78.gif)

 </details>